amient/affinity/README.md

  - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.
- - On becoming a Master, the Partition Actor stops consuming (tailng) the the underlying topic, because the master receives all the writes, its in-memory state is consistent and it only publishes to the kafka for future bootstrap and keeping other standby(s) for the partitions
+ - On becoming a Master, the Partition Actor stops consuming (tailing) the the underlying topic, because the master receives all the writes, its in-memory state is consistent and it only publishes to the kafka for future bootstrap and keeping other standby(s) for the partitions